-Here are five of the most-used promises we issue, that we always break and this is what we really mean when we say them.
+Here are five of the most-used false promises of the narcissist we issue, this is what we really mean when we say them.

 1. I will always love you